Free medical clinics near you.

-There are thousands of clinics near you or me, and they are listed below by state, county, and city.
-They are generally run local charity organizations, with some government funds sometimes being used to help pay for the operation of a community clinic.
-Each of the locations is focused on offering free, or sliding fee type medical care, to members of the community that live near them.
+Find health care clinics that may be near you as well as medical centers that can help people with no insurance.
+Locate charities, volunteer doctors, or free local healthcare clinics below by state, county, and city.
+They are generally run local charity or non-profit organizations, with some government funds sometimes being used to help pay for the operation of a community clinic.
+Each of the locations is focused on offering free, or sliding fee type medical care, to members of the area that live near them.

-You can get various types of support from a clinic.
-The medical care offered at a center is often unique; often no two operate the some way.
+Low income patients, including adults, children, the disabled, elderly, or the uninsured, can get various types of support from a free community clinic.
+The medical care offered at a center that may be near you is often unique; often no two operate the some way.
 Some offer prescription medications or X-Rays.
 Others may provide various basic care, such as physicals or immunizations.
 Many sites are operated by volunteers, including doctors, nurses, surgeons, and even medical students.
 Examples of what a free clinic near you may provide includes the following, but call in advance for hours and exact services.

 - Eye screenings or vision tests.